hpacheco/ses/labs/Lab2.md

 ## [American Fuzzy Lopp (AFL)](https://github.com/google/AFL)

-AFL is a grey-box (not black-box nor white-box) fuzzing tool which symbolically executes programs and takes the constraints of inputs into account to create dynamic tests.
+AFL is a coverage-guided fuzzing tool, often called a grey-box fuzzer, which takes into account the code coverage of tested inputs to understand if it is making progress and to make informed decisions about which inputs to mutate to maximize coverage.
+In a sense, it is a lightweight form of symbolic execution.
 The tested program should first be compiled with a utility program to enable control flow tracking.
 Any behavioural changes as a response to the input can then be detected by the fuzzer.
 If there is no access to the source code, then blackbox testing is supported as well.

 We will try a few examples from this AFL [tutorial](https://github.com/mykter/afl-training).